smart-on-fhir/smart-health-card-decoder/docs/api.md

 # Low Level API

-It is expected that typical usage will involve passing qr-dataUrls or SMART Health Card (shc) strings to the main `verify` function and getting decoded and verfied results.
+It is expected that typical usage will involve passing qr-dataUrls or SMART Health Card (shc) strings to the main `verify` function and getting decoded and verified results.

 The library also contains more granular functions for dealing with individual 'artifacts' - the intermediate strings and objects representing the various tiers of encoding.